EnigmaCurry/d.rymcg.tech/_docker_vm/README.md

 # Localhost Docker on KVM Virtual Machine

-Run Docker in a KVM (qemu) Virtual Machine as an unprivileged systemd user service on your local workstation.
+Run a secure Docker environment in a KVM (qemu) Virtual Machine (VM) as an unprivileged systemd user service on your local workstation (or on a server).
+This is optimized for private localhost development purposes, but can also be used to host public services for your LAN, or to have multiple individual docker VMs on a single large server and publish to the internet.

 ## Background

 I don't think it's wise to run the Docker daemon natively on your workstation's host operating system (especially not on the same system that you run your web browser or other personal applications).
 If you grant your user account into the `docker` group, it is basically giving your user full root access to your host operating system (without even needing a password!).
 Running docker via sudo is also unwieldy.
 This project (d.rymcg.tech) encourages you to run your Docker server remotely and using your local docker client to access it over a remote (SSH) context.
 Yes, that means you will still essentially have full root access of *that* whole server, but if that server is dedicated only for your docker environment, that seems fine to me.
 For production, you will just want to make sure you use a secure workstation (or CI) to set that up.

 But maybe you don't have a server yet, and you may want to start development on your laptop before even thinking about setting one up.
 (Or, you may have a server, but its already being used for other non-docker things.)
-In that case, the recommendation is to run Docker inside of a Virtual Machine (VM) and connect to it just like you would a remote Docker server.
+In that case, the recommendation is to run Docker inside of a VM and connect to it just like you would a remote Docker server.
 This exact recipe is used for the MacOS and Windows Docker Desktop versions, so if you're using Docker Desktop on a non-Linux computer, you can quit reading this, you're already running Docker in a VM.

 This guide is for Linux workstation/server users only!
 This will show you how to automatically install a new KVM virtual machine with the